 Zhongshan Park Introduction

-Zhongshan Park is located in the Zhongshan Park area of Sandimen Township (across from the Sandimen Township Office).
-It was the site of the Martyrs' Shrine during the Japanese colonial period and was transformed into a park after the retrocession of Taiwan.
-It is a must-visit spot for first-time visitors to Sandimen.
-The park's outer wall features sixty hexagonal basalt slabs, which illustrate the mythological stories and life events of the Paiwan people, conveying the trajectory of historical and cultural continuity.
-A prominent landmark within the park is the giant representation of the "Three Treasures of the Paiwan," made up of glass beads, a ceramic pot, and a bronze sword, showcasing a sacred and supreme glory, a treasured inheritance of the indigenous people.
-Additionally, the park also houses the famous Sandimen Cultural Center, where visitors can appreciate exquisite works of indigenous artistic culture and experience the essence of tribal craftsmanship.
-It is recommended to spend about 30 minutes here, strolling in the park and admiring public artwork created by local artists.
+Zhongshan Park is located in the Zhongshan Park area of Sandimen Township (opposite the Sandimen Township Office).
+It was the site of the Martyrs' Shrine during the Japanese colonial period and was planned as a park after the end of Japanese rule, making it a must-visit place for first-time visitors to Sandimen.
+The park's outer wall features sixty stone slabs with a snake-pattern design, which depict the mythological stories and life events of the Paiwan people, conveying the trajectory of historical and cultural continuity.
+A prominent landmark within the park is the giant symbols of the "Three Treasures of the Paiwan," composed of glass beads, a ceramic pot, and a bronze knife, showcasing a supremely sacred glory that is a family treasure of the indigenous people.
+In addition, there is the famous Sandimen Cultural Center within the park, where visitors can appreciate the splendid works of indigenous art and experience the essence of tribal handicrafts.
+A recommended stay of about 30 minutes allows for walking in the park and enjoying public art created by local artists.